Attorney General of India

-The Attorney General for India is the chief legal advisor of the Government of India.
+The Attorney General for India (AG of India) is the chief legal advisor of the Government of India.
 The Attorney General is appointed by the President of India at the instance of the Union Cabinet under Article 76(1) of the Constitution and hold office during the pleasure of the President.
 The Attorney General must meet the qualifications necessary for an appointment as a Judge of the Supreme Court.
 Therefore, the Attorney General should have served as a judge in a high court for a minimum of five years, or as an advocate in a high court for at least ten years.
 Alternatively, the President may consider an individual as eligible for the role if they are deemed an eminent jurist.

 R. Venkataramani is the incumbent Attorney General for India.
 He succeeded to the office as the 16th Attorney General on 1 October 2022.
 His predecessor was K. K. Venugopal.

 Powers, duties and functions

-The attorney general is necessary for advising the Government of India on legal matters referred to them.
-The attorney general also perform other legal duties assigned to by the President.
-Article 76 and 88 of the Constitution confer on the Attorney general the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not the right to vote.
-The attorney general appears on behalf of Government of India in all cases (including suits, appeals and other proceedings) in the Supreme Court in which Government of India is concerned.
-The attorney general also represents the Government of India in any reference made by the President to the Supreme Court under Article 143 of the Constitution.
+The Attorney General is necessary for advising the Government of India on legal matters referred to them.
+The Attorney General also performs other legal duties assigned to by the President.
+Article 76 and 88 of the Constitution confer on the Attorney General the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not the right to vote.
+The Attorney General appears on behalf of Government of India in all cases (including suits, appeals and other proceedings) in the Supreme Court in which Government of India is concerned.
+The Attorney General also represents the Government of India in any reference made by the President to the Supreme Court under Article 143 of the Constitution.

 Unlike the Attorney General of the United States, the Attorney General of India has no executive authority.
 Those functions are performed by the Law Minister of India.
-Also the AG is not a government servant and is not debarred from private legal practice.
+Also the Attorney General is not a government servant and is not debarred from private legal practice.

 The Attorney General is permitted to receive briefs; however, they are precluded from advocating against the government.
-Moreover, the Attorney General is restricted from representing an accused party in criminal proceedings and assuming a directorial role in a company without the explicit consent of the government.
+Moreover, the Attorney General is restricted from representing an accused party in criminal proceedings and assuming a directorial role in a company without the explicit consent of the Government.

-The attorney general is assisted by the Solicitor General and Additional Solicitors General.
-The attorney general is to be consulted only in legal matters of real importance and only after the Ministry of Law has been consulted.
-All references to the attorney general are made by the Law Ministry.
+The Attorney General is assisted by the Solicitor General and Additional Solicitors General.
+The Attorney General is to be consulted only in legal matters of real importance and only after the Ministry of Law has been consulted.
+All references to the Attorney General are made by the Law Ministry.